mimminou/PDBASER/README.md

 - Folder organization (Outputs are organized in a single folder named as the pdb file name).
 - Support for compressed pdb / ent files.
-- 2D Depiction and PNG output.
+- 2D Depiction and PNG/SVG output.
 - Outputs residues in most popular formats (pdb, sdf, mol2, smiles).
 - Multiple residue extraction at once is possible, chain only extraction with no residues is also possible.
 - Hydrogen generation for extracted residues is available (Except for SMILES format).